rails/homepage/README.md

-# The Ruby on Rails Homepage
+# My personal website

-This repository generates what goes on the https://rubyonrails.org website.
+This repository generates what goes on my personal website.

 ## Contributions

-If you notice spelling mistakes or the latest version marker being out of sync, please do submit a pull request.
+If you notice spelling mistakes please do submit a pull request.

-We do not, however, take pull requests for updating the list of highlighted Rails applications.